ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * The Standards Components section links components of RIV to normative standards.

-* Privacy and Security shows how specific features of RIV contribute to the trustworthiness of the attestation result
+* Privacy and Security shows how specific features of RIV contribute to the trustworthiness of the Attestation Result

 * Supporting material is in an appendix at the end.